mxlgv/my-okteta-structs/README.md

-# My structures for the Okteta.
+# My structures for Okteta.

 [Okteta](http://utils.kde.org/projects/okteta/) is a simple editor for the raw data of files.
 This type of program is also called hex editor or binary editor.